Donaldnaz/Infrastructure-as-code/README.md

-# Infrastructure-as-code
-This repository contains multiple Infrastructure as Code (IaC) projects built using Terraform to automate and manage AWS cloud resources.
-Each project demonstrates different aspects of cloud provisioning, networking, and automation — reflecting real-world DevOps and Cloud Engineering use cases.

-- **Terraform – Infrastructure as Code** → [`terraform`](https://github.com/Donaldnaz/Cloud-Devops-Projects/tree/terraform-project)
-  Automated provisioning of cloud resources using Terraform modules and IaC best practices.
+AWS EC2 Instance Deployment using Terraform
+This repository contains Terraform configuration files for deploying an AWS EC2 instance with a secure and automated setup.
+The goal is to showcase how to use Infrastructure as Code (IaC) to provision cloud resources quickly, consistently, and with minimal manual work.

+The project provisions:
+An EC2 instance (t3.micro)
+A Security Group with SSH and HTTP access
+Automatic tagging for easy resource tracking
+A custom key pair for secure access
+All resources are created, managed, and destroyed through Terraform commands.